Phlebotomy Certification North Port, Florida

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based on their certification exams.
 Be sure to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your credentials is available in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.